simonsobs/cmbhalolensing/README.rst

 ============================================

-This is a set of pipeline scripts for reconstructing stacked images and profiles of the CMB lensing convergence due to galaxies, groups and clusters.
+This is a set of pipeline scripts for reconstructing stacked images and profiles of small-scale CMB lensing convergence around galaxies, groups and clusters.
 It includes some utilities for quick modeling and interpretation of the results as well.
 Interfaces to catalogs of interest can be added through the function ``utils.catalog_interface``; feel free to